What Hurts More: Stun Gun or Taser? A Quick Comparison

 A stun gun works by delivering a high-voltage, low-amperage electrical shock that disrupts the body's muscles and nervous systems.
 The shock causes intense pain, muscle contraction, and a temporary loss of control over the muscles.
 The pain associated with this is sharp but temporary, which is why stun guns are effective for incapacitating an attacker without causing permanent harm.

-Absolutely, stun guns cause significant pain.
-The sensation is sharp and intense, often likened to an electric shock reverberating through the muscles, creating a feeling similar to severe muscle cramping or a burning sting.
-Although the pain is immediate and overwhelming, it typically lasts only for a few seconds.
-Once the electrical charge subsides, the discomfort rapidly fades.
-While the experience is unpleasant, the effects are temporary and do not leave lasting damage.
+Yes, stun guns cause significant pain.
+The sensation is sharp and intense, often described as an electric shock that feels like severe muscle cramping or a burning sting.
+While the pain is overwhelming at first, it typically lasts only a few seconds, fading once the charge subsides.

 How Long Does Stun Gun Pain Last?